theironcook/Backbone.ModelBinder/README.md

 // no arguments passed to the constructor constructor();

-// model is required, it is the backbone Model your binding to
+// model is required, it is the backbone Model you're binding to
 // rootEl is required, is the root html element containing the elements you want to bind to
 // bindings is optional, it's discussed a bit later bind(model, rootEl, bindings);